 The monastery is said to have been occupied for approximately 950 years.

 O Sullivan's Cascade

-Legend has it that the cascade/waterfall once supplied the chieftain of Fianna, Fionn MacCumhal, the finest supply of whiskey and not water.
+Legend has it that the cascade/waterfall once supplied the chieftain of the Fianna, Fionn MacCumhal, the finest supply of whiskey rather than water.

-However, O’Sullivan of Tomies is said to have been the only person brave enough to stand up to Fionn MacCumhal and shared a drop of the delightful whiskey.
-The legend continues that when the English invaded Ireland many years, the whiskey changed into water and became known as O’Sullivan’s Cascade.
+However, O’Sullivan of Tomies is said to have been the only person brave enough to stand up to Fionn MacCumhal and share a drop of the delightful whiskey.
+The legend continues that when the English invaded Ireland many years later, the whiskey changed into water and became known as O’Sullivan’s Cascade.